 Biggest company in Puerto Rico

 Which is the biggest company in Puerto Rico?
-The largest company is PKO Bank Polski, with a market value of 10.9 billion USD.
-It operates in the banking industry, which is part of the tertiary economic sector.
-PKO Bank Polski was founded in 1919, providing essential financial services.
+The largest company is Popular, Inc. (parent of Banco Popular de Puerto Rico), with a market capitalization of roughly $10 billion USD as of 2026 and total revenue of about $4.3 billion in 2024.
+It operates in the banking and financial services industry, which is part of the tertiary economic sector.
+Popular, Inc. was founded in 1893 and is the largest bank and largest publicly traded company based in Puerto Rico.

 International Trade of Puerto Rico